Benefits of Non-Promoted Facebook Posts

 What Are Non-Promoted Posts?

 Non-promoted posts include organic (non-paid) social content shared by your practice.
+According to Forbes, non-promoted posts use a neutral, no-sell strategy that makes helpful, useful information the star of their marketing content, rather than the product or service itself.
 These types of posts can feature industry-related articles, videos, quotes, patient results, or practice news, and they are great for sharing, generating conversation, and educating your audience on different treatments your practice offers.
 Since you are sharing content with people who already “like” your page, users may be more inclined to react to a post that is geared toward their interests.

 Why Bother with Non-Promoted Posts?